lucendio/lecture-devops-infos/content/tutorials/spin-up-virtual-machine-locally.md

 ## Deliverables

 * `Vagrantfile` or equivalent code showing the configuration of the virtual machine
-* code that shows the commands used to carry out the tasks
+* `terminal.log` file showing the commands and their output used to carry out the tasks

 ## Solution: Vagrant